 If you need financial support to pay for Doptelet, or if you need help understanding your insurance coverage, help is available.

-Dova Pharmaceuticals, the manufacturer of Doptelet, offers a program called Dova 1Source that may be able to help you with financial questions about Doptelet.
+The manufacturer of Doptelet offers a program called Doptelet Connect that may help you find ways to save on the cost of Doptelet.
 For more information and to find out if you’re eligible for support, call 833-368-2663 or visit the program website.

-You should take Doptelet according to your doctor or healthcare provider’s instructions.
+You should take Doptelet according to your doctor or healthcare professional’s instructions.

 When to take

-If you’re taking Doptelet for chronic (long-term) immune thrombocytopenia (ITP), you’ll typically take it once a day.
-However, depending on your platelet count, your doctor may recommend that you take it just once, twice, or three times a week.
-You can take your Doptelet dose at any time of day but try to take it at the same time every day.
+If you’re taking Doptelet for chronic (long-term) immune thrombocytopenia (ITP), you’ll typically take it once per day.
+However, depending on your platelet count, your doctor may recommend that you take it just once, twice, or three times per week.
+You can take your Doptelet dose at any time of day, but try to take it at the same time every day.

 To help make sure you don’t miss a dose, try setting a reminder on your phone.
 A medication timer may be useful, too.